Important information for visitors

 Sending money to prisonersShow more

-Money can be transferred to a prisoner once you are a registered visitor via:
+Money can be transferred to a prisoner once you are a registered visitor or on the prisoner's active phone list.

-- Online payment - we encourage the use of the online payment option.
-Send your request by completing and submitting the Prisoner Deposit Fund Form
+Online Payment - we encourage the use of the online bpoint payment option.
+Please send your request by completing and submitting the Prisoner Deposit Fund Form.

 Prisoner's full name